yongkaiwu/Counterfactual-Fairness/readme.md

 # Readme

-This is n implementation for [Counterfactual Fairness: Unidentification, Bound and Algorithm](https://doi.org/10.24963/ijcai.2019/199) in IJCAI 2019.
+This is an implementation for [Counterfactual Fairness: Unidentification, Bound and Algorithm](https://doi.org/10.24963/ijcai.2019/199) in IJCAI 2019.

 ## Development